Understanding Septic Issues in North Georgia's Red Clay Soil

 Red Clay Absorbs Water Too Slowly

-Drain fields need soil that can absorb and filter wastewater.
+Drain fields need soil that can absorb and filter wastewater effectively.
 Red clay is extremely dense and tightly packed, which means water moves through it slowly.
 When the clay reaches saturation, wastewater has nowhere to go and begins backing up into the tank and the home.

 Clay Holds Water and Stays Wet for Long Periods

 Unlike sandy or loamy soil, red clay traps moisture.
 Once it gets wet, it stays wet.
-Saturated clay keeps drain field trenches constantly soaked, which prevents wastewater from dispersing.
+Saturated clay keeps drain field trenches constantly soaked, preventing wastewater from dispersing.
 This leads to clogs, pressure buildup, and backups.

 Wastewater Collects Above Ground

 When clay is too dense to absorb water, wastewater rises toward the surface.
 Homeowners start to notice soggy patches, puddles, bright green grass lines, or strong odors outdoors.
-These symptoms mean the drain field is already failing.
+These symptoms indicate that the drain field is already failing.

 Solids Build Up Faster in Clay Soil

 Because water moves slowly through clay, solids settle faster in the trenches.
 Over time, these solids block the soil pores and prevent absorption entirely.
-This causes wastewater to back into the tank, then into the plumbing system.
+This causes wastewater to back up into the tank and then into the plumbing system.

 Heavy Rain Makes Clay Problems Worse